osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

-#### 3.1.3 handling for bidirectional streaming API methods
+### handling for bidirectional streaming API methods

-The core request handling pattern described in section 3.1.2 is used to handle all requests, whether 1) unary with single request / response, 2) single request with server-side streaming response, or 3) bidirectional streaming with multiple requests and responses.
+The core request handling pattern described in section "service request handling framework" is used to handle all requests, whether 1) unary with single request / response, 2) single request with server-side streaming response, or 3) bidirectional streaming with multiple requests and responses.

 The third case is a special one, because we need a mechanism for directing subsequent requests from the API RPC method's request stream to the existing handler for the initial request.
 This is illustrated by the handling framework for the bidirectional time-series data query method, "queryDataBidiStream()".